-Noncitizens, regardless of their immigration status, may be eligible for SSI as refugees, if they are determined to be victims of "severe forms of trafficking in persons."
+Noncitizens, regardless of their immigration status, may be eligible for SSI to the same extent as refugees, if they are determined to be victims of "severe forms of trafficking in persons."

 Other Benefits

 SSI applicants and recipients are not required as a condition of eligibility to elect to receive Veterans Administration pensions under the Veterans and Survivors' Pension Improvement Act of 1978 if the state of residence lacks a medically needy program under title XIX.